project-march/ProjectMarch/doc/using_the_march_exoskeleton/error_codes.rst

 between target and actual position.
 This could cause dangerous situations if you were to actuate a long distance in a short amount of time.

-**Fix:** This is a safety measure and most of time indicates that the joints are behind their trajectory path.
+**Fix:** This is a safety measure and most of the time indicates that the joints are behind their trajectory path.